OpenCTI-Platform/docs/docs/usage/security-coverage.md

 * Intrusion Set
 * Report

-Security Coverages can be found under **Analysis > Security Coverages**, and are linked to their respective parent entity.
+Security Coverages can be found under **Analyses > Security Coverages**, and are linked to their respective parent entity.

 ## Creating a Security Coverage

-You can create a Security Coverage from scratch under **Analysis > Security Coverages** (in which case the form will prompt for selecting the parent entity), or directly from the context of a compatible entity.
+You can create a Security Coverage from scratch under **Analyses > Security Coverages** (in which case the form will prompt for selecting the parent entity), or directly from the context of a compatible entity.

 When you navigate to one of the compatible entities in OpenCTI, notice the "Add Security Coverage" button in the upper